-There is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, response written in a language other than the language being assessed).
+There is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, not enough information to score).

 Using the Nova Scotia Assessment: Scoring Guide Sample

 Student writing is scored using the analytic writing rubric and scoring guide.
 It is important to have a solid understanding of the analytic writing rubric before reviewing the scoring guide.
 The scoring guide includes the writing prompt and two samples at each performance level in the following order: Level 4, 3, 2, 1.
 Please note that permissions have been obtained for the student writing samples in the following scoring guide.